< Back to Species and Habitats

-Hibernating bats in the northeastern United States are dying in record numbers.
+Hibernating bats in the United States are dying in record numbers.
 This wildlife health crisis, white-nose syndrome, is named for the white fungus found on the muzzles and wings of affected bats.
 WNS was first documented at four sites in eastern New York in winter 2006.
-It has rapidly spread, and was confirmed in Tennessee and Missouri in 2009.
-WNS has not been found in Arkansas, yet.
+It has rapidly spread, and the fungus that causes white-nose syndrome was confirmed in Arkansas in 2013.

 | Endangered Plants|

 | NRCS Wildlife Habitat Incentives Program (WHIP) |

 | The Nature Conservancy (conservation easements and land acquisition)|